Styles

 2. Type the new name and press Enter.

-Style categories and styles appear in the A-Z order in the left panel.
+Style groups and styles appear in the A-Z order in the left panel.

 Duplicating styles